How to negotiate student loan settlement

 What is a student loan settlement?

 Student loan settlement is when you settle your student loans for less than the amount you currently owe.
-If your loans are in default and you have a chunk of cash saved up, your lender might be willing to negotiate a settlement agreement with you.
-It works best if you’re behind on your debt but can pay off a good portion of it right away.
+If your loans are in default and you have a chunk of cash saved, your lender might be willing to negotiate a settlement agreement with you.
+It works best if you’re behind on your debt but can pay off a good portion immediately.

-The amount of money you may be able to save will vary according to your lender, and not all student loan lenders are willing to entertain settlement offers.
+The amount of money you can save will vary by lender, and not all student loan lenders are willing to entertain settlement offers.
 But some might accept a settlement if it’s the only way they expect you to pay off your outstanding debt.

 How to settle your student loans

-Before you begin negotiations, your loans will probably need to be either in default or near default.
+Can you negotiate a student loan payoff?
+Absolutely.
+But before you begin negotiating, your loans will probably need to be either in default or near default.
 Some lenders may suggest an alternative repayment plan, but if your loans are far beyond hardship assistance, you can start trying to negotiate a student loan settlement.

 1. Gather needed documentation